Siddiki/gghc/index.md

 #### Disparities

 It is also interesting to note that as time goes on, the gap between likes, retweets, and tweets, continues to grow.
 It seems as time goes on, users are liking and retweeting much more than they are tweeting.
+This seems like it would be positive for advertisers - they benefit much more from a user who engages with other's tweets more than they tweet themselves.

 #### A Few Grains of Salt